pancakeparfait/csharp-style-guide/README.md

 **[Back to top](#table-of-contents)**

-### One Test Class Per Function
+### One Test Class Per Function Under Test
 ###### [Style [SC063](#style-sc063)]

 * Create one test class per function under test.

   *Why?*: This adheres to SRP.
 One class tests one function.

-  *Why?*: Test classes tend to be much bigger than their class under test, so this keeps LOC per file lower.
+  *Why?*: Test classes tend to be much bigger than their function under test, so this keeps LOC per file lower.

 * Name the test class the same as the function under test.